Johnnydotcom/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions Create a script that creates a directory and sets permission for it 13-change_group change group ownership 100-change_owner_and_group change owner and group of directory files
+12-directory_permissions Create a script that creates a directory and sets permission for it 13-change_group change group ownership 100-change_owner_and_group change owner and group of directory files 101-symbolic_link_permissions script that changes the owner and the group